mszoek/MinecraftNOC/README.md

 MinecraftNOC is a Spigot plugin that retrieves arbitrary values from the OpenNMS REST API and panel images from Grafana dashboards.
 Multiple dashboards are supported.
 These are displayed in game on signs and framed maps respectively, allowing the player to build a fully immersive collaborative virtual environment that displays real-world data.
 Signs and maps can be placed in any valid game location to allow for free design of the display.
 Images can span multiple framed maps to allow for larger sizes and rectangluar shapes.

 Metrics are added to the display by clicking a sign with the selection wand (a stick) then executing a command to pass in the partial REST URL.
+The title takes the first line and the result will consume the remaining 3 lines of the sign (15 chars per line).
+Any remaining result is truncated.
+Passing in the special title `none` will omit the title and use all four lines for the result.

 Images are added by placing framed maps in the desired shape, left-clicking the top left framed map and then right-clicking the bottom right framed map.
 All maps in the selected rectangle will be added to the tile set.
 Once selected, a command is executed to fetch and assign the image to the set of maps.

 Left-clicking the air will clear the currently-selected object.